SAP Negotiations

 Overview: Information asymmetry favors SAP โ€“ they know what every customer pays, but you only know your deal.
 Break that asymmetry by benchmarking and, if needed, bringing in third-party experts.

-If large enterprises typically secure 30-50% discountsโ€‹, you should aim in that range (or better if you have leverage).
-Benchmark maintenance terms, cloud subscription escalators, etc. Many CIO networks or procurement forums share such information.
+If large enterprises typically secure 30-50% discounts, you should aim for that range (or better, if you have leverage).
+Benchmark maintenance terms, cloud subscription escalators, and other relevant details.
+Many CIO networks or procurement forums share such information.

 Another trap is not understanding SAPโ€™s discount policies.
 For example, SAP may have unpublished guidelines on max discounts based on deal size.
 If you donโ€™t push, they wonโ€™t offer.

-Also, be wary of letting a consultant take over completely โ€“ use experts to advise, but ensure your team understands and agrees with the strategy (you know your business context best).
 If you use an external advisor, keep that fact discreet; you donโ€™t necessarily want SAP to know you have a consultant feeding you intel, at least not until you deploy that knowledge in negotiations.

-Actionable Advice for Procurement: Gather market intelligence early.
 Contact peers (maybe through industry associations or LinkedIn contacts) for anecdotal data.
 If thatโ€™s not fruitful, some firms specialize in IT price benchmarking โ€“ it could be worth the investment for a large SAP renewal.

 When armed with benchmarks, tactfully inform SAP that youโ€™re informed: โ€œWeโ€™ve done our homework, and we know customers typically see Xโ€”we expect at least that, given our profile.โ€